-Ventricular fibrillation is a type of abnormal heart rhythm (arrhythmia).
-During ventricular fibrillation, disorganized heart signals cause the lower heart chambers (ventricles) to twitch (quiver) uselessly.
+Ventricular fibrillation is a type of irregular heart rhythm (arrhythmia).
+During ventricular fibrillation, the lower heart chambers contract in a very rapid and uncoordinated manner.
 As a result, the heart doesn't pump blood to the rest of the body.

 Ventricular fibrillation is an emergency that requires immediate medical attention.
 It's the most frequent cause of sudden cardiac death.

 Emergency treatment for ventricular fibrillation includes cardiopulmonary resuscitation (CPR) and shocks to the heart with a device called an automated external defibrillator (AED).
 Medications, implanted devices or surgery may be recommended to prevent episodes of ventricular fibrillation.

 Ventricular fibrillation may also be called VFib, V-fib or VF.

 Collapse and loss of consciousness are the most common symptoms of ventricular fibrillation.

 Before a ventricular fibrillation episode, you may have symptoms of an irregularly fast or erratic heartbeat (arrhythmia).
 You may have:

 - Shortness of breath

 Make an appointment with a heart doctor (cardiologist) if you have an unexplained fast or pounding heartbeat.